AriFordsham/GHCWiki/data-parallel/benchmark-status.md

 - Running debug threaded programs with heap profiling triggers an assertion in the RTS.
 Running them without debugging is a segfault.
 - QuickHull: vectorised.par.N1 version is 6x slower than the immutable Data.Vector version in absolute terms.
 - QuickSort: vectorised.seq version doesn't compile due to a blow-up in SpecConstr.
-- SMVM: runs 1000x slower than the C program with small matrix sizes.
+- SMVM: Fusion doesn't work.
+Vectorised program 1000x slower than the C version with small matrix sizes.
 For 1000x1000 with 10% fill ratio it takes about 1s and allocates 400M memory, while the C program is instantaneous.
 For larger sizes it dies with OOM.
-- BarnesHut: builds but runs very slowly.
+- BarnesHut: Builds but runs very slowly.
 The immediate problem is that some dictionaries are recursive, their methods don't inlined, so fusion doesn't work.
+Version with -fllvm takes 30 min to compile, suspect complexity problems in LLVM mangler.

 # ToDo